GreenPeas: Unlocking adaptive quantum error correction with just-in-time decoding hypergraphs: Background, motivation and formalism

-The key insight of our approach lies in recasting the backtracking algorithm as a data-flow process.
-We first lower the circuit to a space-time error propagation graph (STEPG).
-As shown in~\figref{fig:error-analysis}(b), the STEPG represents the circuit as a layered directed acyclic graph (DAG), where nodes denote potential Pauli error locations and edges correspond to gate-induced transformations through time.
-For example, an $X$ error on the control qubit before a CNOT gate propagates to an $X$ error on the target qubit afterward.
+Both stages operate on the STEPG, a layered directed acyclic graph in which vertices denote potential Pauli errors and edges denote gate-induced transformations of those errors through time, e.g., an $X$ error on the control qubit before a CNOT gate spreads to an $X$ error on both the control and the target qubits after the gate (see~\figref{fig:stepg-wave}).